 NETSUITE ANNOUNCES KEYNOTE SPEAKERS FOR NETSUITE REVOLUTION 2006 PARTNER CONFERENCE

 SAN MATEO, CA—October 19, 2006—NetSuite, Inc., the leader in on-demand business software suites, today announced the keynote speakers for NetSuite Revolution 2006, NetSuite's partner conference to be held October 25-27 at the Argent Hotel in San Francisco.
 NetSuite CEO Zach Nelson will kick off the conference with an opening keynote speech entitled "The New SaS — Service as Software."
 NetSuite Founder and CTO Evan Goldberg will give an overview of the future directions of the NetSuite application in his keynote.
 Additionally, NetSuite cherry picked industry luminaries as guest keynote speakers including Bob Anderson from the Gartner Group, Heather Clancy from CRN (Computer Reseller News), Rieva Lesonsky from Entrepreneur Magazine and Paul Greenberg from The 56 Group.
-For more information about the conference or to register please visit: www.netsuite.com/keynote.

 The keynote speeches will span a spectrum of insightful industry views including: